 2022 Acrylic, canvas, wood, rope, polyester, dye 203.2 x 152.4 cm / 80 x 60 in

-© Rachel Eulena Williams, courtesy the artist and Canada, New York; photo: Joe DeNardo.
+© Rachel Eulena Williams.
+Courtesy the Artist.
+Photo: Joe DeNardo.

 Rachel Eulena Williams in her studio.
-Photo by Marquale Ashley.
-Courtesy of the artist and Canada, New York.
+Photo: Marquale Ashley.
+Courtesy the Artist and Canada, New York.

 Williams received her BFA from The Cooper Union for the Advancement of Science and Art in New York.
 Her work has been exhibited at venues such as Xavier Hufkens, Brussels; Ceysson & Benetiere, New York, Saint Etienne and Luxembourg; The Brooklyn Academy of Music, New York; Night Gallery, Los Angeles; and Loyal Gallery, Sweden.
 Her work is included in the collections such as the Pérez Art Museum, Miami and The Studio Museum in Harlem, New York.